 Domestic airlines have regular service to Queenstown.
 From there the scenic drive to Te Anau takes 2 hours and all the way to Milford is 4 hours.
 Car rental is common and there are also Intercity and private bus services.
 A domestic flight to Te Anau takes 40 minutes.

-The website linked below is a good source for the available options and can arrange booking.
+The website linked below is a good source for the available options and can arrange the booking.
 Their rates are the lowest and it is free to cancel or change dates.

 Milford Sound Things to Do (aside from scuba diving)

 The scenic drive from Queenstown through Te Anau to Milford is an attraction in itself.
-After arrival it is all about site seeing and the different ways to accomplish it.
+After arrival, it is all about site seeing and the different ways to accomplish it.
 Kayaking and hiking are popular.
 There is an underwater observatory.
-Helicopter tours and a variety of Milford Sound boat tours are available to take in the steep walls, mountain peaks, waterfalls and interesting animal life like seals, whales, dolphins, penguins and kea parrots.
+Helicopter tours and a variety of Milford Sound boat tours are available to take in the steep walls, mountain peaks, waterfalls, and interesting animal life like seals, whales, dolphins, penguins, and kea parrots.
 Take a look at the video below for an audio-visual taste of the options.

 A cushion for emergencies provides peace of mind when on vacation.
-I recommend this diving insurance as they have worldwide coverage and provide scuba divers a quality insurance and medical assistance service.
+I recommend this diving insurance as they have worldwide coverage and provide scuba divers quality insurance and medical assistance service.

 I hope you found this post on Milford Sound scuba diving interesting and useful.
 If you have any questions or ideas, please feel free to share them in the comments section.
+I’d love to know of any experience you have diving there.
 If there is no comments section directly below, click here: >>comments<<